 Building Blocks - Organizational Commitment

 List of Expectations Evidence of Compliance Gap Rating

 a.
 Buy-in from the Top Overall Rating

 Senior management endorses

 the program controls (policies,

 risk assessments, training) and

 provides necessary resources.

 b.
 Privacy Officer Overall Rating

 A senior manager is assigned

 responsibility for overseeing

 the university's compliance.

 c.
 Privacy Office Overall Rating

 Role of the privacy office is

 defined and staff foster culture

 of privacy within the

 organization.

 Staff work to ensure that

 privacy protection is built into

 every major function involving

 the use of personal

 information.
 Overall Bating

 d.
 Reporting Overall Rating

 There are privacy reporting mechanisms that ensure that

 the right people know how the

 privacy management program

 is structured and whether it is

 functioning as expected.

 The reporting program has

 documented reporting

 structures.

 ling Blocks - Program Controls

 a.
 Personal Information Inventor

-The organization has
+The organization has 3 - 3 - 3 - 3 - 3 - 3 - 3 - 3 - 3 - 3 -

 completed a personal

 information inventory or

 equivalent.

 b.
 Policies Overall Rating

 Organizations must have in place

 four key policies:

 (i) how to access and correct

 personal information,

 (ii) retention and disposal of

 personal information,

 (iii) responsible use of information

 and information technology,

 (iv) privacy breach management

 policy.

 Building Blocks - Program Controls cont'd

-List of Expectations Evidence of Compliance Gap Rating

-c.
-Risk Assessment Tools Overall Rating

-• Priva acy risk assessments are

-requ ired throughout for all

-projects involving

-sonal information and on

-new collection use or

-losure of personal

-rmation.

-ning and Education Requir rements Overall Rating

-mployees require general

-acy protection training.

-acy training is mandatory

-all new employees.

-viduals who handle

-sonal information directly

-ive additional training

-roles rifically tailored to their

-ning and education are

-arrent and the content of

-program is periodically

-sited and updated to reflect

-chan

-ch and Incident Manageme ent Response Protocols Overall Rating

-re is a procedure for the

-agement of personal

-rmation breaches.

-• Ther re is a person responsible

-nanaging a breach.

-f.
-Servi ce Provider Management Overall Rating

-Cont tractual or other means are

-ace to protect personal

-info rmation.

-• Tran nsborder data flows and

-irements of the foreign

-me are addressed in

-rice provider

-ngements.

-rnal Communication Overall Rating

-viduals are aware of how

-ccess & correct their

-sonal information.

-viduals are aware of how

-omplain including the right

-abmit a complaint to the

-Priva acy Commissioner.
+Lis st of Expectations Evidence of Compliance Gap Rating

+C. Risk Assessment Tools Overall Rating

+• Privacy risk assessments are

+required throughout for all

+new projects involving

+personal information and on

+any new collection use or

+disclosure of personal

+information.

+d.
+Training and Education Requir rements Overall Rating

+• All employees require general

+privacy protection training.

+• Privacy training is mandatory

+for all new employees.

+• Individuals who handle

+personal information directly

+receive additional training

+specifically tailored to their

+roles.

+• Training and education are

+recurrent and the content of

+the program is periodically

+revisited and updated to reflect

+changes.
+Breach and Incident Manageme ent Response Protocols Overall Rating

+ent Response Frotocols Overall Rating

+• There is a procedure for the management of personal

+information breaches.

+• There is a person responsible

+for managing a breach.

+f Service Provider Management Overall Rating

+• Contractual or other means are Overall Rating

+in place to protect personal

+information.

+• Transborder data flows and

+requirements of the foreign

+regime are addressed in

+service provider

+arrangements.

+σ.
+External Communication Overall Rating

+• Individuals are aware of how

+to access & correct their

+personal information.

+• Individuals are aware of how

+to complain including the right

+to submit a complaint to the

+Privacy Commissioner.

+J I 1